 Inbound vs Outbound Sales

-So what’s the difference between inbound vs outbound sales?
+So what’s the difference between inbound sales vs outbound sales?

 Put simply, inbound sales strategies focus on pulling people in, like a magnet, while outbound sales rely on manual and automated outreach efforts.